Between Beaches Alaska

-There are not many places where you can relax on your deck chair outside your cosy cabin and be constantly wowed at the wildlife which calls Kachemak Bay home.
+There are not many places where you can relax on your Adirondack chair outside your cosy cabin and be constantly wowed at the wildlife which calls Kachemak Bay home.

-Pack your binoculars, spotting scope and camera and we know you will not be disappointed with what you will see behind the lens - all without leaving dry land!
+Pack your binoculars, spotting scope and camera and we know you will not be disappointed with what you will see behind the lens.
+At Between Beaches Alaska everyday is a new opportunity to observe this unique wildlife wonderland.

 We are fortunate here in Kachemak Bay to be home to so many symbolic American Bald eagles.
 Watching them soar, swoop and fish are always some of our guests favourite memories which they take away with them.
 When the fisherman throw the scraps on to the beach its fair game for these giant scavengers and its always entertaining to watch the gulls and crows move out of the way pronto before the eagles come down with their talons to grab the leftovers.
 You may see lots of eagles here without the iconic white head and tail - these are the juveniles and it takes 5 years to develop in to the Bald Eagle we all recognise!